RallyApps/EstimationBoard/README.md

 ## License

-Kanban is released under the MIT license.
+EstimationBoard is released under the MIT license.
 See the file [LICENSE](https://raw.github.com/RallyApps/EstimationBoard/master/LICENSE) for the full text.